-Lately, the internet has been laden with posts and strong feelings about the Elf on the Shelf phenomenon.
+With December rapidly approaching, I am anticipating many social media posts about the Elf on the Shelf phenomenon.
 What seemingly started as an innocent way to get children to behave during the month of December has morphed into an epic competition to see which parent can get more creative with the benign holiday character.

 Many blog posts and articles have been written with very strong emotion regarding this cherubic creature.
-Parents either love him or their contempt is so strong that they hold ill feelings towards those parents who embrace his presence.
-Some argue that he is the Elf on the Shelf simply for that reason.
-He may stealthily maneuver his way around the house in the darkness to take refuge on another shelf but that is his only purpose.
+Parents either love him or their contempt is so strong they hold ill feelings towards those parents who embrace his presence.
+Some argue that he is the Elf on the Shelf, with a strong emphasis on the word shelf.
+He may stealthily maneuver his way around the house in the darkness to take refuge on another shelf, but that is his only purpose.
 Others, holding tightly to their innovative genes, have created a list of 101 ways the Elf can get into mischief during the night.
-Spoiler alert – most of those creative ideas require extensive clean-up the following morning although I’m sure the children would be thrilled to see what a mess the Elf made while they slept.
+Spoiler alert – most of those creative ideas require extensive clean-up the following morning although I’m sure the children would be thrilled to see what mess the Elf made while they slept.

 For those of you able to remember to innocently and creatively display your Elf each evening after your children have fallen asleep, I applaud you.
 You are creating memories that your child will inevitably pass on to their children.

-As for me….perhaps I will get an Elf next year and track his bizarre habits in a journal.
+As for me….perhaps I will get out the Elf my brother gave me and track his bizarre habits in a journal.
 CSI – Elf on the Shelf.
 Hmmmm…..I may be on to something……stay tuned.

 I loved when his wig came off.
 Haha